-He has coached Rayo Vallecano, Real Madrid Castilla, the lower categories of the Spanish National Team (U-19, U-20 and U-21) with success, Porto, a historic club in Portugal, the Spanish National Football Team and Real Madrid.
+He has coached Rayo Vallecano, Real Madrid Castilla, the lower categories of the Spanish National Team (U-19, U-20 and U-21) with success, Porto, a historic club in Portugal, the Spanish National Football Team, Real Madrid and Sevilla.

 Goalkeeper formed at Real Sociedad’s pool of young players, he then went to Real Madrid Castilla and Las Palmas before getting to Real Madrid’s first team.
 At CD Logroñés he became one of the best Spanish goalkeepers of the 90’s, something that made him debut with the Spanish national team and even go to the USA World Cup.
 After that he went to Barcelona where he stayed three seasons before going to Rayo Vallecano where in 2002, he decided to retire from professional football.